tremho/docholiday/docs/publish.md

 _(If you revisit this Pages section of your repository settings, you will see the status report that your docs are being published, and it will show the URL.)_

+#### Some notes about links
+For Github pages, a link to another page must not include the `.md` suffix to the file name.
+However, for many local Markdown editors (such as the one in my IDE), this suffix is required.
+This presents a minor problem when creating the docs and testing the links locally.
+No solution per se is offered here except to be aware of this and be careful to remove any `.md` suffixes  when you are done testing.